More Specials: Composition

-The album is nonetheless dominated by Jerry Dammers and his Muzak-inspired direction, to the point where even The Rough Guide to Rock considers the album to be a venture into lounge music, while critic Scott Plagenhoef found the album to be "lounge-inspired post-punk."
+The album is nonetheless dominated by Dammers and his Muzak-inspired direction, to the extent where The Rough Guide to Rock considers the record to be a venture into lounge music, while critic Scott Plagenhoef describes the album as "lounge-inspired post-punk."
 Dammers saw his contributions as "a DIY punk appropriation of Muzak."
 His preferential musical textures on More Specials are, according to Nick Reynolds of BBC Music, "odd and particularly British," citing the "basic rhythm boxes, brass sections in full cry, and a variety of cheesy keyboards and fairground and cinema organs."
-While the music on the album can be jolly, the album's lyrics are comparably bleak, with English life depicted "in all its drab, suffocating despair and there's no way out," according to Nick Reynolds.
+The record has also been described as avant-pop.
+Contrasting the often upbeat music, the record's lyrics are comparably bleak, depicting English life "in all its drab, suffocating despair and there's no way out," according to Nick Reynolds.
 John Lewis of Uncut wrote that, compared to the "teenage male fear writ large" on the band's first album, More Specials "presents a dread that’s more existential than adolescent."
 Critic Vivien Goldman nonetheless commented that the band's bleak world view is presented with humour: "This may be the funniest record of 1980."

 Side one

 Side one is eclectic, incorporating energetic ska ("Enjoy Yourself"), northern soul ("Sock It to 'em J.B."), reggae ("Do Nothing") and a "kitsch singalong" ("Pearl's Cafe").
 The album is bookended by two cover versions of music hall standard "Enjoy Yourself (It's Later than You Think)."
 Nick Reynolds writes that the irony behind recording the song is "very black indeed."
 In the version that opens the album, the song is upbeat, with inventive drumming from Bradbury, but ironically hints at the nation's then-fear of a potentially impending nuclear war.
 Indicating the band's move away from ska, the song's horn arrangements are said by Goldman to "evoke Bernard Herrmann and the Northern Dance Orchestra more than the cool jerk at Studio One."

 "Man at C&A", Hall's first composition, also shares a theme of nuclear war with its lyrics addressing doomsday, and was described by Simon Reynolds as a "film soundtrack/Muzak fusion."
 The song includes a horn arrangement inspired by Nelson Riddle and "explosion" sounds from Bradbury's synthesised drums.
 Bradbury's interest in new technology, including synthesised drums, provided a foil to most of the other band members, who preferred simplistic live recording.
-Lee Thompson of Madness contributes saxophone solos to "Hey, Little Rich Girl", which concerns an aspiring "little rich girl" who moves to London but whose career detours into pornography.
+Lee Thompson of Madness contributes saxophone solos to "Hey, Little Rich Girl", which concerns an aspiring young woman whose career detours into pornography after moving to London.